TheArturthur/CoppermindScraper/Cosmere/Koravellium Avast.md

 As a dragon, she is large and possesses brown scales.
 Like all dragons, she is lined with silvery [[Dragonsteel (metal)\|Dragonsteel]].

 ### Personality
-Koravellium is calculating and cautious, preferring to set things up from the background than taking action directly, likely thanks to having front-row view of what happens to Shards that do fight [[Odium\|Odium]] head-on.
+Koravellium is calculating and cautious, preferring to set things up from the background than taking action directly, likely due to having directly witnessed how disastrous direct Shardic confrontation could be.
 She is deeply private and secretive, retreating from people and hiding her plans and thoughts from them.
 This leads to some thinking that she has given up on humanity at large, while in reality she is hiding and planning.
 When she does interact with people, she is rather curt and self-assured, leaving no room for discussion or doubts, though she can be considerate when need be.
 She can, however, be kind.
 She cared deeply for [[Tanavast\|Tanavast]], and mourned his passing.
 She isn't opposed to teaching other Shards how to use their powers, either.
 It seems this can be used to fool her, though at the moment, it's unclear how deeply her schemes run.
 She is mentioned as going through much trouble to keep her schemes a secret, and dislikes that Dalinar Kholin wrote about his visit to the Valley.
 She believes that one god cannot rule the cosmere, as one solution would never be able to work for all people.
 Thus she believes multiple gods are necessary to properly rule over the cosmere.
 She describes this as her reason for [[Shattering of Adonalsium\|Shattering]] [[Adonalsium\|Adonalsium]].